History of the Center

 The Harriet Hancock LGBT Center was originally founded by the Board of the South Carolina Gay & Lesbian Pride Movement (now known as the SC Pride Movement).
 The first community center opened in September 1993 at the corner of Rosewood Drive and South Shandon in Columbia, SC and was one of the first gay and lesbian community centers in the southeastern United States.

-The Harriet Hancock Center Foundation which oversees the Center’s daily operations and various community projects was officially recognized by the IRS at a 501(c)3 non-profit organization in 1987 (originally known as the Gay & Lesbian Advocacy Research Project).
-In 2008, the Board of Directors voted for the organization to be renamed as the Harriet Hancock Center Foundation.
+The Harriet Hancock Center Foundation, which oversees the Center’s daily operations and various community projects, was officially recognized by the IRS as a 501(c)3 non-profit organization in 1987 (originally known as the Gay & Lesbian Advocacy Research Project).
+In 2008, the Board of Directors voted for the organization to be renamed the Harriet Hancock Center Foundation.

-Since 2008 the Center has received over $75,000 in grants from local community foundations, city and county awards, as well as nationally recognized progressive and LGBT foundations.
+Since 2008, the Center has received over $75,000 in grants from local community foundations, city and county awards, and nationally recognized progressive and LGBTQ foundations.
 To learn more about our funding, visit our Sponsors page.

 For almost three decades, Columbia attorney and activist Harriet Hancock has been a force for social and cultural change in our state.
-She is a tireless advocate for lesbian, gay, bisexual, and transgender (LGBT) people in South Carolinians and their families.
-LGBT people in this state have often faced an indifferent if not hostile climate.
+She is a tireless advocate for lesbian, gay, bisexual, and transgender (LGBT) people and their families in South Carolina.
+LGBTQ+ people in this state have often faced an indifferent if not hostile climate.
 Harriet is a steadfast advocate and volunteer, working to change that climate.

 In 1991, Harriet worked with the Greater Columbia Community Relations Council ad hoc Committee on Civil Rights for Lesbians and Gays.
 As a result of that committee’s work, the City of Columbia includes sexual orientation in its nondiscrimination employment policy and the work of that committee was the inspiration for the Human Rights Ordinance passed by both the City of Columbia and Richland County councils in recent years.
 In 1997, Harriet received the Equality Award from the Human Rights Campaign, the largest national LGBT organization in the US.
 During the years 1997-2000, Harriet also served on the board of the South Carolina Progressive Network, a coalition of over 30 state organizations devoted to social, economic, and environmental justice.